kud/ed-209/README.md

 Bot.
 Bot?
 BOT!

-Yeah, I'm an irc bot, which aaaaall the features I should have.
+Yeah, I'm an irc bot with aaaaall the features I should have.
 I'm so lovely.
 Please, please, connect me to the woooorld.

 <br>